Arithmetic Veech sublattices of $\SL(2,\Z)$: Introduction

 One might ask whether every algebraic curve $X/\bar{\Q}$ is birational to a Teichm\"{u}ller curve in $\MM_g$, as opposed to $\MM_{g,[n]}$.
-This statement does not quite follow from what we prove in the present paper.
+This statement does not quite follow from Theorem \ref{th:veech}.
 We construct a Teichm\"{u}ller curve $C \inj \MM_{g,[n]}$ for some $g,n$, with $C$ birational to $X_\C$.
 A priori, the composition $C \inj \MM_{g,[n]} \ra \MM_g$ might not be generically one-to-one, in which case the image of $C$ in $\MM_g$, not $C$ itself, would be a Teichm\"{u}ller curve in $\MM_g$.
 This kind of behavior can indeed occur for general origami curves---see the example after Definition 2.4 in \cite{MoellerIntro}.
-It would be interesting to see whether such problems can be avoided in the present case, given the freedom in our construction of $C$.
+In Proposition \ref{pr:mg} at the end of the paper, we explain how $C$ can be birationally embedded as a Teichm\"{u}ller curve in $\MM_g$, for some sufficiently large $g$.

 Theorem \ref{th:veech} is also related to the congruence subgroup problem for mapping class groups.
 There is some variation among authors in the definition of congruence subgroups of mapping class groups.
 We will use \emph{Veech group} for the class of subgroups of $\PMod(S_{1,1})$ described here, and reserve \emph{principal congruence subgroup} for the class of subgroups $\Lambda$ of $\PMod(S_{1,1})$ arising as kernels of induced maps